nihole/wikigraph/README.md

 This method is called  [wave analysis](https://habr.com/ru/post/506670/) .
 With this approach, logical chains are created, consisting of alternately changing arguments (nodes) for and against the main statement (root node).
 It looks like a wave: yes, no, yes, no...
 Therefore, we will call this logical chain as a **wave**.

-The idea behind this project is to describe this structure in a YAML file and use a github repository wiki for articles related to nodes.
-A graph is automatically generated from this YAML file.
+The idea behind this project is to describe this structure in a YAML file.
+In the current implementation, for node-related articles, I use the markdown files located in the folder 'wiki' in the data repositories (see explanation below), but this can be any kind of wiki or any article on the Internet.
+A graph with all necessary links is automatically generated from this YAML file.

 Click the link below to see an example of a wikigraph, which will be discussed later in this document (example4).